britannic/blacklist/README.md

 # blacklist

-© 2017 Helmrock Consulting.
+© 2018 Helmrock Consulting.
 All rights reserved.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE.txt file.

-[UBNT EdgeMax](<a href="https://community.ubnt.com/t5/EdgeMAX/bd-p/EdgeMAX">https://community.ubnt.com/t5/EdgeMAX/bd-p/EdgeMAX</a>) dnsmasq Blacklist and Adware Blocking
+[UBNT EdgeMax](https://community.ubnt.com/t5/EdgeMAX/bd-p/EdgeMAX) dnsmasq Blacklist and Adware Blocking

 NOTE: THIS IS NOT OFFICIAL UBIQUITI SOFTWARE AND THEREFORE NOT SUPPORTED OR ENDORSED BY Ubiquiti Networks®